WarnerMedia: Time Warner (2003–2018)

-AT&T acquisition and rebranding (2018–2021)
+AT&T acquisition; as WarnerMedia (2018–2021)

 On October 20, 2016, it was reported that AT&T was in talks to acquire Time Warner.
 The proposed deal would give AT&T significant holdings in the media industry.
 AT&T's competitor Comcast had previously acquired NBCUniversal in a similar bid to increase its media holdings, in concert with its ownership of television and internet providers.
 On October 22, 2016, AT&T reached a deal to buy Time Warner for $85.4 billion.
 The merger would bring Time Warner's properties under the same umbrella as AT&T's telecommunication holdings, including satellite provider DirecTV.
 The deal faced criticism for the possibility that AT&T could use Time Warner content as leverage to discriminate against or limit access to the content by competing providers.

 On February 15, 2017, Time Warner shareholders approved the merger.
-On February 28, Federal Communications Commission chairman Ajit Pai refused to review the deal, leaving the review to the Department of Justice.
-On March 15, 2017, the merger was approved by the European Commission.
+On February 28, Federal Communications Commission (FCC) chairman Ajit Pai refused to review the deal, leaving the review to the Department of Justice (DOJ).
+On March 15, 2017, the merger was approved by the European Commission (EC).
 On August 22, 2017, the merger was approved by the Mexican Comisión Federal de Competencia.
 On September 5, 2017, the merger was approved by the Chilean Fiscalía Nacional Económica.

-In the wake of the U.S. presidency of Donald Trump, Time Warner's ownership of CNN was considered a potential source of scrutiny for the deal, as Trump had repeatedly criticized the network for how it covered his administration, and stated during his campaign that he planned to block the acquisition because of the potential impact of the resulting consolidation.
+In the wake of the U.S. presidency of Donald Trump, Time Warner's ownership of CNN was considered a potential source of scrutiny for the deal, as Trump had repeatedly criticized CNN for how it covered his administration, and stated during his campaign that he planned to block the acquisition because of the potential impact of the resulting consolidation.
 Following his election, however, his transition team stated that the government planned to evaluate the deal without prejudice.

 On November 8, 2017, reports of a meeting between AT&T CEO Randall L. Stephenson and Makan Delrahim, assistant Attorney General of the Department of Justice's Antitrust Division, indicated that AT&T had been recommended to divest DirecTV or Turner Broadcasting, seek alternative antitrust remedies, or abandon the acquisition.
 Some news outlets reported that AT&T had been ordered to specifically divest CNN, but these claims were denied by both Stephenson and a government official the following day, with the latter criticizing the reports as being an effort to politicize the deal.
-Stephenson also disputed the relevance of CNN to the antitrust concerns surrounding the acquisition, as AT&T does not already own a national news channel.
+Stephenson also disputed the relevance of CNN to the antitrust concerns surrounding the acquisition, as AT&T did not already own a national news channel.